God makes a way

 The next step was to purchase property.
 In 2016, a new developing residential community in Lake Charles called MorganField expressed an interest in having a church established in the heart of their neighborhood.
 They liked the two churches, one building plan and offered a good deal on the land.

 After purchasing the property, the churches made efforts to connect with the residents of MorganField well before the doors of the new building were opened, let alone built.
-They expanded an existing reading tutoring program at the elementary school near MorganField.
+They expanded a reading tutoring program at the elementary school near MorganField.
 They offered a public Ash Wednesday service, including “Ashes to Go” on the empty church lot, hosted an Easter event for the children of the neighborhood and went Christmas caroling.